RLavoisier/groover_technical_test/README.md

 Default: 3

 ```
--d or --premiere_duration
+-d or --concert_premiere_length
 ```
-Set the duration in minutes of the premiere
+Set the length in minutes of the premiere

 Default: 11